SEmohamedAhmed/LSD-VTON/README.md

 ## **Mody Test**
-This section we will introduce our work (no code here) to test the **GP-VTON**, **LaDi-VTON** and **LSD-VTON** architectures but using new person/cloth images (which not included in the original dataset) i.e we will try-on our personal image and our clothes
+In this section we will introduce our work (no code here) to test the **GP-VTON**, **LaDi-VTON** and **LSD-VTON** architectures but using new person/cloth images (which not included in the original dataset) i.e we will try-on our personal image and our clothes

 I called it **Mody Test**!